-Yes, New York City – the city so nice they named it twice – takes every penny and gives no quarter.
+Yes, New York, New York – the city so nice they named it twice – takes every penny and gives no quarter.
 It takes what it wants when it wants and apologizes for nothing.
 New York City doesn’t need you and it expects the same.
 It’s the city of a thousand songs, that’s inspired a million dreams, and crushed untold numbers of hearts on its boulevard of broken balls.
 As that old chestnut goes, the one that’s basically supplanted Lady Liberty’s screed as the unofficial motto of the city: “If you can make it here you can make it anywhere.”
 Of course, the unspoken reverse of that pithy bon mot is “Until you make it here you haven’t made it at all, bucky.”
 Did I mention New York was full of itself?

 Of course, there’s a whole lot of substantiation to New York’s puffy-chest pride and its endless self-love affair.
 Just as Rome was millennia ago, it is the center of the known universe; the place where anything worth happening is happening and everything worth doing is already being done.
 Or has been done.